Kotlin/kotlinx.coroutines/coroutines-guide.md

 ```

 Now, let us see what happens if we launch a couple of coroutines sending strings
-(in this example we launch them in the context of the main thread):
+(in this example we launch them in the context of the main thread as main coroutine's children):

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {